Lon Horiuchi

 Lon Tomohisa Horiuchi (born June 9, 1954) is an American former Federal Bureau of Investigation (FBI) Hostage Rescue Team (HRT) sniper and former United States Army officer who was involved in the 1992 Ruby Ridge standoff and 1993 Waco siege.
-In 1997, Horiuchi was charged with manslaughter for killing Vicki Weaver at Ruby Ridge, but the charges were later dropped.
+In 1997, Horiuchi was charged with manslaughter for killing Vicki Weaver at Ruby Ridge, who was unarmed while carrying an infant child.
+The charges were later dropped due to Constitutional supremacy, granting federal officers immunity from actions taken in the scope of their practice.

 Early life and education

-Horiuchi was born on June 9, 1954, in Hawaii as the son of a U.S. Army officer.
-He later attended the United States Military Academy at West Point, and graduated in 1976.
-He served as an infantry officer in the U.S. Army.
-Afterwards he joined the FBI, and by 1999 had been an FBI agent for at least 15 years.
+Horiuchi was born in Hawaii on June 9, 1954 as the son of a U.S. Army officer.
+He later attended the United States Military Academy at West Point and graduated in 1976.
+He served as an infantry officer in the U.S. Army and subsequently joined the FBI.

 Ruby Ridge

-In 1992, while working at sniper position Sierra 4 for the FBI Hostage Rescue Team at Ruby Ridge, Horiuchi shot and killed unarmed Vicki Weaver, wounded her husband, Randy Weaver, and wounded family friend Kevin Harris.
+In 1992, while working at sniper position Sierra 4 for the FBI Hostage Rescue Team at Ruby Ridge, Horiuchi fired two shots, first at Randy Weaver, then Weaver's friend Kevin Harris – but this second shot killed the unarmed Vicki Weaver, Randy's wife.